GeorgeSittas/Snake/README.md

-# Snake
+# Snake Game

-The snake game window looks like this:
+This is a classic snake game written in C. The game window looks like this:

 ![What the actual game looks like](https://i.imgur.com/Oxw4hcy.png)